-Lunch and dinner options are particularly old school: mince and potatoes; fish and chips with mushy peas; rib eye steak or roast chicken; jam roly poly and rhubarb crumble.
+Lunch and dinner options are particularly old school: mince and potatoes; fish and chips with mushy peas; rib eye steak or roast chicken; jam roly poly and apple crumble.

 If the chef’s not somebody’s Mum, he ought to be.

-NOTE: Dean Street Townhouse is now open.
-You can find out more, or book a table right HERE.
+NOTE: Dean Street Townhouse is open daily for breakfast, lunch and dinner.
+You can find out more, or book a table, right HERE.
 It can get very busy at the bar, particularly on a Friday, so try to book a table in the dining room if possible.

 Dean Street Townhouse | 69-71 Dean Street, W1D 4QJ